EsselKobby/Virtual_Infosec_Africa_LAB/PassCrack/Readme.md

 This attack systematically tries all possible password combinations until the correct one is found.
 It is time-consuming but effective for shorter passwords or less complex combinations.

 **Dictionary Attack**
 This attack uses a list of common passwords or previously breached passwords.
-It is faster than brute force attacks but reliess on the passwords being in the list.
+It is faster than brute force attacks but relies on the passwords being in the list.

 **Reverse Brute Force Attack**
 This attack uses a common password against a list of potential usernames.
-It targets accounts where the same password might be used, exploitingn weak password practices.
+It targets accounts where the same password might be used, exploiting weak password practices.

 **PROJECT TARGET FILE TYPES**